learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ## Summary

 Awesome!
 In this lesson, you saw how you can use PCA to reduce the dimensionality of a complex dataset.
-In the next lab, you'll get a chance to put these same procedures to test in working with the MNIST dataset.
+In the next lab, you'll get a chance to put these same procedures to the test in working with the MNIST dataset.